What is a 529 College Savings Plan?

 What Exactly is a 529 College Savings Plan?

 A 529 College Savings Plan is simply an account that allows you to save for college and has federal and (depending on the state) state tax advantages with regards to contributions and withdrawals for college.
+You can even consider these types of accounts like a custodial account.

 Each state has its own 529 plan and has selected a company to administer their plans for them.
 For example, I live in Indiana where we have the Indiana College Choice 529 Plan through UPromise Investments.